smilesmilejin/couch-problem/README.md

 Modify the `convert` method on sleeper sofa so that the sofa can only be folded back in if there are currently no sheets on the sofa.

 Sleeper sofa history source: https://science.howstuffworks.com/innovation/everyday-innovations/who-invented-the-sleeper-sofa.htm

+## Notes for the Interviewer

+### Delivery Notes

+#### THIS QUESTION IS MEANT TO BE DONE ONE WAVE AT A TIME!

+- Please only explain the first wave to your interviewee first.
+Do not discuss the second wave or have them begin implementation on it until they have the first wave fully working.
+Progress in this fashion for each wave.

+#### THE TESTS ARE HELPFUL!

+- Encourage your interviewee to closely look at the tests before they begin implementation.

+### Clarifying Questions

+#### Q: How should I handle invalid input?
+A: You can assume the input will be valid.

+#### Q: Can I modify the Couch class?
+A: No.

+#### Q: Should the length/width be ints or floats?
+A: Either should work for the given test cases.

+#### Q: Is it OK to lie on my couch all day?
+A: Yes, if that's what's best for your well-being at the time.
+Live your truth 💜

+### Hints

+- Make sure your candidate's classes aren't accidentally indented and inside the Couch class!
+The auto-indenting Replit does makes it easy to make this mistake.
+If you see your candidate do this, you can immediately let them know.

+- If your candidate is struggling to form an algorithm, encourage them to explain how they would do it by hand.
+Afterwards help them to see what data structures might be useful.